federstedt/librenms_ansible/README.md

 ## Usage
-See playbooks/ for more examples.
+See playbooks/ in github repo for more examples.

-Sample for getting all devices:
+Sample for getting **all devices**:
 ```
 - name: Example librenms get
   hosts: localhost